Keyboard shortcuts

 Python

-The Python package supports loading data into a database as well as querying and retrieving results in the JSUP format.
-The Python client interacts with the database via the REST API served by super db serve.
+SuperDB includes preliminary support for Python-based interaction with a persistent database.
+The Python package supports loading data into a database as well as querying and retrieving results.
+The Python client interacts with the database via the REST API provided by super db serve.

 Installation